Introduction

 - Physical activity opportunities

 Social determinants of health contribute to health inequities and disparities.
 For example, those who don’t have access to grocery stores that carry healthy foods may not have good nutrition, which can lead to obesity, diabetes, and heart disease.
-Data on SDOH and various groups of people provide a key understanding of health disparities as well as ways to improve conditions in peoples’ environments.
+Data on SDOH can provide insights to address health disparities and health equity.

 Real-World Data Sources